decentralized-identity/faq/docs/spec.md

 > central database, registry, or database-- i.e., 99% of today's identifier
 > systems.

-What makes a DID decentralized isn't the DID itself or what you can do with it, but how you got the DID and how it relates to the outside world.
+What makes a [[ref:DID]] decentralized isn't the DID itself or what you can do with it, but how you got the DID and how it relates to the outside world.
 Each "DID Method" represents the governance and groundrules of an experimental new form of addressing system or namespace.
 How decentralized it is depends on the specific system, as they are all designed to make specific compromises and design choices.

 In the most decentralized of these, addresses can be generated and/or registered confidentially by any party, as on public